southern-energy/SupplyProScraper/readme.md

 1. Reads if there are tasks a spread amongst multiple pages.
    1. Python script scrapes each page's contents into an array of arrays.
    2. Each pages' results are combined into a single data cluster to be exported.
+2. If there is only one page, it will read the one page.

 #### STEP 5: Text Transformation (Data Cleaning)

 **STEP 4 must be replicated for each builder.**

 1. The text from the result of each requires cleaning, which means PO's, Lot Numbers, and Pricing must be extracted from our soup of text.
 This will make importing into DASH 2.0 easier.
+   - Dan Ryan (SC)
+   - Dan Ryan Builders
+   - Shea Homes
+   - Dan Ryan
+   - Taylor Morrison
+   - Toll Brothers (Raleigh)
+   - Toll Brothers (Charlotte)
+   - Davidson